-HDOP, VDOP, PDOP, TDOP and GDOP are respectively Horizontal, Vertical, Position (3D), Time and Geometric Dilution of Precision.
+HDOP, VDOP, PDOP, TDOP and GDOP are respectively Horizontal, Vertical, Position (3D), Time, and Geometric Dilution of Precision.

 There is no fixed indication of what is considered a “good” or “bad” DOP.
 Knowing that the ideal DOP value is 1, different applications will require different accuracies and allow higher DOP fixes.
 Usually, 1 to 2 is excellent, 3 to 4 is good, 5 to 7 is fair and 8 and above is poor.
-But forestry companies, requiring only about 5m accuracy and increased productivity will work with PDOP’s as high as 8-12.
-Differential correction will not compensate for DOP errors.
+But forestry companies, requiring only about 5m accuracies and increased productivity will work with PDOP’s as high as 8-12.
+The differential correction will not compensate for DOP errors.
 Instead, since the DOP is computed by the receiver, most GPS software will offer filters to prevent operation or recording when the DOP reaches a preset value.

 Multipath is the propagation phenomenon that results in radio signals reaching the receiving antenna by two or more paths.
-Causes of multipath include atmospheric ducting, ionospheric reflection and refraction, and reflection from water bodies, mountains, trees and buildings.
+Causes of multipath include atmospheric ducting, ionospheric reflection and refraction, and reflection from water bodies, mountains, trees, and buildings.

-Differential correction will not compensate for multipath errors.
+The differential correction will not compensate for multipath errors.
 Certain precautions will minimize GPS antenna sensitivity to these reflected signals, like operating away from large reflective structures such as buildings.
 A high-end receiver/antenna combination will be more robust in rejecting multipath, whereas a consumer-level receiver will tolerate a high

 Satellite orbit and timing errors